denis-itskovich/wifi-mesh/README.md

 * Current station position and it's velocity vector
 * All data transaction shown on the world map
 * Each station may be investigated for packets queue and routing table

+#### License
+The source code of this simulator is distributed under GPL version 2 license.
+See [license agreement](LICENSE) for more details